 - Don’t have any fast parts in their solos

-- Have the fast parts placed somewhere strategically, but most of the solos is actually somewhere between slow, and moderately fast.
+- Have the fast parts placed somewhere strategically, but most of the solos are actually somewhere between slow, and moderately fast.

 [Note: The above does not apply if your favorite music is virtuoso guitar playing such as Neo-Classical Heavy Metal where the ability to play guitar fast is mandatory.
 However, even if you love that music, speed still comes last.
 Yngwie Malmsteen can play a trillion notes in a minute, but you will also find mastery in every other aspect of his playing – his vibrato, his bends, his extensive knowledge of scales and chords, and the ability to apply them creatively, his dynamics – the list is endless.
 And it would be a huge underestimation of Malmsteen and other virtuoso guitar players to think they can just play very fast.
 They can do a lot more than that!]